Objectives of this article

 1. Ans: All households in the city.

-A population is the complete or whole group you’re interested in studying.
-The aim here is to estimate what percent of all households in a large city have a single woman as the head of the household.
+A population is a complete or whole group you’re interested in studying.
+The aim here is to estimate what percent of all households in a large city has a single woman as the head of the household.
 The population is total households and the variable is whether a single woman runs the household.

 2. Ans: Selected 200 households.

 The sample is a portion or subset drawn from the entire population you’re interested in studying.
 In this inference, the sample is the 200 households selected out of all the households in the city.

 3. Ans: The percent of households headed by single women in the city.

 A parameter is some characteristic of the population.
 Because studying a population directly isn’t generally possible, parameters are usually estimated by using statistics (numbers calculated from sample data).

 4. Ans: The percent of households headed by single women within the 200 selected households.

 Statistics: 1,001 Practice Problems For Dummies